Substra/substra-backend/README.md

 DJANGO_SETTINGS_MODULE=substrabac.settings.dev.chunantes celery -E -A substrabac worker -l info -B -n chunantes
 ```

+ Note that you should run them NOT at the same time as we do not set different host and port right now.
+ These celery workers have periodic task with a 10 sec period.

 ## Launch the servers

 Go in the `substrabac` folder and run the server locally: